Like to know

 Deleting an alert

-An alert is deleted by clicking the trash can next to it.
+An alert is deleted by clicking or tapping the trash can next to it.

-A moving alarm is triggered when the price reaches a threshold, after which the alarm is automatically renewed with the same specifications (direction and percentage).
+A moving alarm is triggered when the price reaches a threshold, after which the alarm is automatically renewed with the same specifications - direction and percentage but the new price.